Social-Places/social-places-backend-test/.readme/Step 2 - Backend Brief.md

 ### Testing
 #### Docker
-To run the tests required please using Docker, connect to the Docker container using `docker compose exec application bash` or
+To run the tests required using Docker, connect to the Docker container and run the tests using `docker compose exec application php bin\phpunit` (or
-`docker-compose exec application bash` in the project directory this will load you into the Docker environment.
+`docker-compose exec application php bin\phpunit`) in the project directory.

-Once loaded into the Docker environment, run `php bin\phpunit` to run the tests

 #### Native
 If you have chosen to not use docker, you can run the tests simply by being in the project directory and running `php bin\phpunit`.